Havok (character): Decimation

-With Annie and Carter now gone, Havok's mind seems to be mending, since he expressed interest in resuming his relationship with Polaris, who moved on after being rejected and was dating her former boyfriend Iceman.
 During the post-"House of M" storyline titled "Decimation," many mutants lost their powers.
 When Polaris revealed that she had lost her powers, she left the X-Men, and Havok decided to leave with her.
-However, after he and Polaris encountered the creature called "Daap", during which Lorna was abducted, Havok returned to the X-Mansion to see a sphinx bearing the face of Apocalypse.
+However Lorna was abducted and Havok saw the face of Apocalypse at the mansion on return.

-He then returned to active duty to bring down Apocalypse with the remainder of his squad, composed of Rogue, Iceman, and new member Mystique.
-Havok single-handedly destroyed the antidote to Apocalypse's meta-plague, which had been a key element in his plan to decimate the human population.
-Gambit was turned into a horseman and clashed with Havok and the other X-Men.
-During the last battle, Iceman struck down Polaris's Pestilence form.
-As her esophagus closed down, Havok administered CPR to save her life but was infected with the meta-plague.
-Luckily, Emma Frost had saved some of the antidote that Havok destroyed earlier and cured him with it.
+Havok joined a team of Rogue, Iceman, and Mystique to take down Apocalypse, with Havok single-handedly destroying the antidote to Apocalypse's meta-plague, which had been a key element in his plan to decimate the human population.
+During the last battle against the Horsemen of Apocalypse, Iceman struck down Lorna's Pestilence form.
+Havok administered CPR to save her life but was infected with the meta-plague.
+Luckily, Emma Frost had saved some of the antidote and cured him with it.

 The rise and fall of the Shi'ar Empire

 Havok was recruited by Professor X, along with Marvel Girl (Rachel Summers), Nightcrawler, Warpath, Darwin, and Polaris to participate in a space mission to stop Vulcan from unleashing his powers on the Shi'ar empire.
-Havok had recently been reunited with Corsair, his father, and brought him news about Vulcan.
-His current relationship with Polaris is still developing.
-Polaris seems to finally show concrete signs of forgiving Havok, telling him to "just shut up and kiss" her after the team won their first battle against the entire regiment of Shi'ar soldiers in their beginning struggle against D'Ken and in support of Lilandra.
-Although Havok initially rebuffs her advances, hesitant to "start up again after" everything that happened between them, Lorna says that he needs to "blow off some steam" and the scene ends with them kissing.
-During the final battle, Corsair tries to reason with his son Vulcan but Vulcan kills his father where he stands.
-Havok, enraged by this, launches an attack on his brother with intention of killing him but is easily defeated.
+Havok had recently been reunited with Corsair and his relationship with Polaris began to improve.
+During the final battle, Corsair tries to reason with his son Vulcan but Vulcan kills him.
+Havok is enraged and launches an attack on his brother but is easily defeated.
 In the end, Nightcrawler, Warpath, and Hepzibah get the injured Professor X and Darwin back to the ship, but Lilandra sends the ship back to Earth, leaving Havok and his teammates stranded.

 Havok, along with Polaris, Rachel, Korvus, Ch'od, and Raza form a new team of Starjammers after the death of Corsair, dedicated to defeating Vulcan and restoring Lilandra to the throne.